johndekroon/serializekiller/README.md

 #SerializeKiller
 After the article published about the deserilization vulnerability we needed to scan all of our servers to verify if it's vulnerable.
 So we wrote this script, and decided to share it.
 This script enables you to scan a lot of servers in a short time for the infamous Java deserialization vulnerability.
-It currently detects WebLogic, WebSphere and Jenkins.
+It currently detects WebLogic, WebSphere, JBOSS and Jenkins.

 ##What is the vulnerability?
 It is bad.
 The bug enables attackers to take over the the server, even without credentials.
 If you use Websphere, Weblogic, JBoss, Jenkins or OpenNMS you are probably vulnerable.